VishnuEaswaran/Fab17-instruct/_posts/2017-02-28-Elecronic Design.md

   The last thing you have to do is test that your board work fine.
 Go ahead and download the [make](http://academy.cba.mit.edu/classes/embedded_programming/hello.ftdi.44.echo.c.make) and [C](http://academy.cba.mit.edu/classes/embedded_programming/hello.ftdi.44.echo.c) files.
 Open a Terminal and move to the directory which have the downloaded files.
   Now we have to use a program called [Make](https://www.gnu.org/software/make/) to use the *Make* file given by Neil.
 The command to be given is

-  `make -f "NAME_OF_MAKEFILE" "OPTION"` the <OPTION> can be a any given in the make file, here in particular we have options for making *.hex, out, burn fuses and program*.
+  `make -f "NAME_OF_MAKEFILE" "OPTION"` the "OPTION>" can be a any given in the make file, here in particular we have options for making *.hex, out, burn fuses and program*.
 The order must be
    - `make -f hello.ftdi.44.echo.c.make` for compiling and getting out and hex files
    - `make -f hello.ftdi.44.echo.c.make program-usbtiny-fuses` for setting the fuses
    - `make -f hello.ftdi.44.echo.c.make program-usbtiny` for programming the board